StarRocks/starrocks/docs/table_design/Data_distribution.md

 **Precautions**

-- You can only use random bucketing to create a depplicate key table.
+- You can only use random bucketing to create Duplicate Key tables.
-- You cannot specify a table bucketed randomly to belong to a [Colocation Group](../using_starrocks/Colocate_join.md).
+  - You can not specify a [Colocation Group](../using_starrocks/Colocate_join.md) for a table bucketed randomly.
 - [Spark Load](../loading/SparkLoad.md) cannot be used to load data into tables bucketed randomly.

-the following example does not include the DISTRIBUTED BY xxx clause, so StarRocks uses random bucketing by default and automatically determines the number of buckets.
+The following example does not include the DISTRIBUTED BY xxx clause, so StarRocks uses random bucketing by default and automatically determines the number of buckets.

 ```SQL
 CREATE TABLE site_access1(